Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

-which equals unity for the baseline correlations of Eq.~\eqref{eq:P2_base_main} and deviates from unity only in the presence of additional spin--spin structures, such as the local spin cancellation inside $\alpha$ clusters.
+which equals unity in the null baseline of Eq.~\eqref{eq:P2_base_main} and deviates from unity when additional spin--spin correlations are present, such as local spin cancellation inside $\alpha$ clusters.
+Throughout this work, Eq.~\eqref{eq:P2_scaled_def} is applied to the participant-level variance $\langle\mathcal{P}^2\rangle$ computed from the nuclear spin configurations; the relation to experimentally reconstructed correlators (e.g.\ from (anti)$\Lambda$ hyperons) is discussed in Sec.~\ref{subsec:spin_model}.